Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 - Marine and Safety Tasmania

-Each state and territory will also have their own guidelines to follow in regards to buying and selling a boat, registrations, documentation, etc.
+Each state and territory will also have their own guidelines for buying and selling a boat, registrations, documentation, etc.

 Watch this space for a safety equipment post coming soon.